saritasa-nest/saritasa-dotnet-tools/docs/common/pagination.rst

     .. function:: PagedEnumerable<T> Create(IEnumerable<T> pagedSource, int page, int pageSize, int totalPages)

         Creates an instance without any queries.
 It only fills internal properies.

+    .. function:: PagedEnumerable<T> CreateAndReturnAll([NotNull] IEnumerable<T> source)

+        Returns paged enumerable that contains only one page with all data on it.

+    .. function:: PagedMetadata GetMetadata()

+        Returns special formatted object that contains metadata information about paged enumerable: page size, current page and total pages.